 Frequently Asked Questions

 In addition to avoiding the fees and stress of probate, an estate plan can ensure that your family is aware of all your assets.
 If your family does not know about an asset, they cannot probate it, and the asset is lost.
-Right now, in Florida alone, there is over $1 billion of unclaimed assets.
+Right now, in New York State alone, there is over $1 billion of unclaimed assets.
 By creating an estate plan, you ensure that your family knows exactly what assets you have, where to find them, and receive access to them.